 Complete control over all potential risks is impossible, so you should focus on considering them early on to avoid project failure.

-Finally, you can simply evaluate the team’s work and decide if software outsourcing helps achieve your business goals.
+Finally, consider giving agile outsourcing a try.
+You can start with a small project, evaluate a vendor’s work, and decide if software outsourcing helps achieve your business goals.